OsmiumCoder/rapid-report/docs/classes/App/StorableEvents/Comment/CommentCreated.md

 public react(): void
 ```

-Will not be replayed on event replays.
+In the event of an event replay code executed
+within this method will not be replayed.